Zandvoort, Noord Holland 2040 XT

 Coastal duneland and woodland.

-An original nine-hole course at Kennemer dates from 1910.
-In 1926 Englishman Harry Colt designed Kennemer's current B and C nines, which were built shortly afterwards.
-Colt returned to design the A-nine in 1937, the building of which was delayed until 1985.
-Dutch-born architect Frank Pennink was commissioned to build the A-nine, adhering to Colt's original plan on all but one of the holes.
+Original nine-hole course dates from 1910.
+English course architect Harry Colt designed the current B and C nines (1926), and returned in 1937 to design the A-nine.
+In 1985 Dutch-born architect Frank Pennink was commissioned to build the A-nine; he adhered to Colt's original 1937 plan on all but one of the holes.

 26 km W of Amsterdam